pahu2353/TungTung/README.md

 ## Initializing Backend

-Create the sample database and tables by running `schema.sql` and `sample-dataset.sql` in `backend/src/schema`
+First, `cd backend`.
+Then, create the sample database and tables by running `sample-dataset.sql` in `backend/src/schema`

 Configure credentials in `backend/src/main/resources/application.properties` as follows:
 ```